 4.2 Pre-exposure prophylaxis (PrEP) for HIV-negative partner

-In July 2014, WHO released "Consolidated guidelines on HIV prevention, diagnosis, treatment and care for key populations" which recommended the following:
+In July 2014, WHO released "Consolidated guidelines on HIV prevention, diagnosis, treatment and care for key populations" which recommended PrEP as an additional HIV prevention choice within a comprehensive HIV prevention package for men who have sex with men.

 4.3 Post-exposure prophylaxis for HIV (PEP)

-Post-exposure prophylaxis (PEP) is the use of ARV drugs within 48 hours of exposure to HIV in order to prevent infection.
-PEP is often recommended for health-care workers following needle stick injuries in the workplace.
-PEP includes counselling, first aid care, HIV testing, and depending on risk level, administering of a 28-day course of ARV drugs with follow-up care.
+Post-exposure prophylaxis (PEP) is the use of ARV drugs within 72 hours of exposure to HIV in order to prevent infection.
+PEP includes counselling, first aid care, HIV testing, and administering of a 28-day course of ARV drugs with follow-up care.

 5. Harm reduction for injecting drug users